-- 9.3.1.25.4 Every component of the pipes for loading and unloading shall be electrically connected to the hull. - 9.3.1.25.5 The stop valves or other shut-off devices of the pipes for loading and unloading shall indicate whether they are open or shut.

-- 9.3.1.25.6 The pipes for loading and unloading shall have, at the test pressure, the required elasticity, leakproofness and resistance to pressure, [the latter calculated as the working pressure multiplied by the safety coefficient]. - 9.3.1.25.7 The pipes for loading and unloading shall be fitted with pressure gauges at the inlet and outlet of the vessel's own gas discharging system.
+- 9.3.1.25.4 Every component of the pipes for loading and unloading shall be electrically connected to the hull. - 9.3.1.25.5 The stop valves or other shut-off devices of the pipes for loading and unloading shall indicate whether they are open or shut. - 9.3.1.25.6 The pipes for loading and unloading shall have, at the test pressure, the required elasticity, leakproofness and resistance to pressure. - 9.3.1.25.7 The pipes for unloading shall be fitted with pressure gauges at the inlet and outlet of the pump.